 Melting Glaciers Liberate Ancient Microbes.
 Scientific American, April 2012.

 Cryobots Could Drill Into Icy Moons With Remote Fiber-Optic Laser Power.
-Article desscribing the VALKYRIE cryobot and its disruptive enabling technology.
+Article describing the VALKYRIE cryobot and its disruptive enabling technology.
 Wired Magazine, April 2012.

 Scientists Scope Out Frigid Lakes.
 Chemical & Engineering News, February 2012.

 Scientists close to entering Vostok, Antarctica’s biggest subglacial lake.
 Washington Post, February 2012.

 Microbes Controlling the Climate?
 Interview at 2011 General Meeting of the American Society of Microbiology, New Orleans, LA.

 Surprising Find: Live Bacteria Help Create Rain, Snow & Hail.
 Live Science, May 2011